What Millennials and Gen Z Actually Want

 As we look to bring aspects of social media to the workspace, we should be thinking about what elements bring efficiency and connectivity, and what factors bring negative implications.
 In the Holliday study, 72% said people their peers are too distracted by social media.

 Lesson 1, cut the noise and build a solution that pulls in the best components of social media and takes away the frustrations.
 It all comes down to uncovering your team’s needs and solving for them.
-The real goal is to build a beautiful, easy to navigate solution that helps them do their job better.
+The real goal is to build a beautiful, easy-to-navigate solution that helps them do their job better.
 It really is that simple.

 Let’s look at the evolution of social media platforms for further proof that less is more.
 With each new social media landscape, things start simple and attract users because of it.
 Then they begin to add in additional features that find success on other platforms and soon there are too many options, too much noise, and not enough useful content that we move onto the next platform.
 One that promises some simplicity, positivity, and in many cases privacy.

 Take the Facebook to Instagram conversion.
 Many abandoned or at least cheated on Facebook for Instagram’s simplicity.
 In fact, the Instagram motto as coined by co-founder Kevin Systrom is, “do one thing and do it well.”
 As they continued to add features from other successful platforms like Facebook and Snapchat, it muddied the motto quite a bit.
 Despite the loud complaints, Instagram’s additions have encouraged greater engagement.
 Sure, people complained, but they are using it.
 Why?
-While they have continued to add new features, they enlisted some of the most celebrated UX designers and researchers who not only build and design based on quantitative and qualitative research, but they are continually monitoring user’s behavior, identifying issues, and solving for them.
+While they have continued to add new features, they enlisted some of the most celebrated UX designers and researchers who not only build and design based on quantitative and qualitative research, but are continually monitoring users’ behavior, identifying issues, and solving them.

 What can we learn from this?
 People hate change.

 They’re going to complain no matter what change you make.
-So, only make educated change, and inform your users not just that it’s coming, but why.
+So, only make an educated change, and inform your users not just that it’s coming, but why.
 Show your users how a new feature or design will help them get their job done.
 If research informs the UI/UX, user adoption and engagement will follow.

 This lesson leads to my biggest gripe about social media today—etiquette or lack thereof.

 Growing up we are taught rules of etiquette in how we talk to our teacher, answer the phone, or write a letter, and yet today we are given free rein to a VERY public platform at the age of 14.
 We hide behind a screen of faux anonymity, and suddenly all sense of decency and etiquette fly out the window.
-As the line between IRL and the digital continue to blur, it’s time for us to realize the lasting effects that social media will play in our lives and follow some unwritten rules.
+As the line between IRL and the digital continues to blur, it’s time for us to realize the lasting effects that social media will play in our lives and follow some unwritten rules.
 Check that, please write them down.

 - Be respectful.